realashleybailey/in-app-payments-ios-swiftui/README.md

 ## Install Square InAppPaymentsSDK SwiftUI
 >Xcode 11 integrates with libSwiftPM to provide support for iOS platforms.

+The preferred way of installing is via the [Swift Package Manager](https://swift.org/package-manager/).

 1. In Xcode, open your project and navigate to **File** → **Add Packages**
 2. Paste the repository URL (`https://github.com/realashleybailey/in-app-payments-ios-swiftui`) in the **Search or Enter Package URL** field
 3. For **Rules**, select **Branch** (with branch set to `main`).